swiftlang/swift-evolution/proposals/NNNN-task-priority-escalation-apis.md

     state.withLock { state in
       switch state {
       case .initialized, .priority:
-        // priority was escalated just before managed to store the task in the mutex state = .priority(newPriority)
+        // priority was escalated just before we managed to store the task in the mutex state = .priority(newPriority)
       case .task(let task):
         Task.escalatePriority(task, to: newPriority)